How to Celebrate Father’s Day Without Dad

-Of all of his accomplishments, however, I know without a doubt that being an adoptive father to my sister and me was the most important part of his life.
+Of all of his accomplishments, however, I know without a doubt that being an adoptive father to my sister and I was the most important part of his life.

 By the time Father’s Day rolled around the following June, I was a little bit more prepared for the “grief ambush.”
 Anticipating sadness and tears, I knew I’d be experiencing my first Father’s Day without a father in a new and different way.
 In the years since, I’ve learned how to find joy in the best memories of my dad on Father’s Day.

-Here are six ways to celebrate Father’s Day without a father and still feel joy:
+Here are ways to still celebrate Father’s Day without your dad:

 - Prepare a family meal and serve your father’s favorite foods.
 Set his place at the table and offer a toast to him.

 - Go to a service at his place of worship.